Specialization Course in International Criminal Law (ICL)

 The course lasts 6 days; the daily sessions consist of keynote lectures, panel discussions and small-group exercises, which aim to stimulate interaction among participants.

-The Siracusa International Institute for Criminal Justice and Human Rights will organize the 23rd Specialization Course in International Criminal Law for Young Penalists ‘M. Cherif Bassiouni’ on “International Criminal Law and Current Global Crises” between Monday, May 27, and Saturday, June 1, 2024.
+The Siracusa International Institute for Criminal Justice and Human Rights will organize the 24th Specialization Course in International Criminal Law for Young Penalists ‘M. Cherif Bassiouni’ on “International Criminal Justice, Conflict Resolution and Transitional Justice” from Monday May 26, to Saturday, May 31, 2025.
 The course will take place in presence at the headquarters of the Siracusa Institute, located in Siracusa, Italy; online participation will also be allowed.
 The course will be sponsored by the Irish Centre for Human Rights, National University of Ireland Galway, the Middlesex University Department of Law (UK), and the International Association of Penal Law (AIDP).

 To be eligible for the course, participants should have a university degree in law, or other relevant education and experience, and be 35 years of age or under.
-Auditors, who do not fulfil the eligibility criteria, may also be accepted into the course.
+Auditors who do not fulfil the eligibility criteria may also be accepted to the course.
 Thanks to its sponsors, the Institute will offer a limited number of scholarships to applicants from Developing and Less Developed Countries.

 To apply for the Course, please fill out the Application Form.

-The deadline for submitting your application is April 30, 2024.
+The deadline for submitting your application is April 30th, 2025.
 All accepted participants will receive an acceptance letter in due course, with further information on technical details, methods of payment and relevant deadlines.
+Please note that applications will be reviewed on a rolling basis, even before the deadline.

 • Description